Home » Seven ‘Badass’ Horror Characters (Who Actually Aren’t)

-Seven Badass Horror Characters (Who Aren’t Actually That Badass)
+Seven ‘Badass’ Horror Characters (Who Actually Aren’t)

 Ash in Army of Darkness.
 Is Evil Dead 4 Still Happening?

-There are certain character tropes that are extremely prevalent in the horror genre.
+There are certain character tropes that are prevalent in the horror genre.
 You have your final girls, you have your comic relief, stoners, and then you’ve got your badass alpha male heroes.
 Sometimes they’re obnoxious, sometimes they’re hilarious, and sometimes they’re the perfect mixture of both.
 But those badass horror heroes aren’t always all that badass.

 These seven characters are remembered for being tough-as-nails, take-charge types, but a lot of the evidence speaks to the contrary.